 2. Study Intensity Tool Beginner Training

 We have also restarted our monthly webinars to train beginners on how to use the Study Intensity Tool using a validated Study Protocol for training purposes.
 Due to the pandemic the webinar has been pre-recorded and questions asked during the session will be emailed to the Intensity Group afterwards.
-Training is applicable to both adults and paediatrics, and webinar dates and registration links can be found on our training page.
-We also have an ‘on demand’ version of the training that can accessed at any time by clicking here.
+Training is applicable to both adults and paediatrics, and webinar dates and registration links (including on-demand training) can be found on our training page.

 How to Download the Tool